bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 07:27 AM CT, May 29</p>
+<p class="updated_time"> Latest data: 08:12 AM CT, May 29</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 86°, which is 1° *colder* than yesterday.
-Tomorrow is expected to be 1° *colder* than today.
+Today's high is 87°, which is 0° *colder* than yesterday.
+Tomorrow is expected to be 2° *colder* than today.

 Currently:

-- 63°
+- 67°
-- Clear
+- Mostly Clear
-- 78% humidity
+- 67% humidity
-- 8 mph wind
+- 9 mph wind
-- 0% cloud cover
+- 36% cloud cover
-- 23 AQI 🟩
+- 22 AQI 🟩

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>